fluid-project/jira-to-11ty/src/issues/ENGAGE-482.md

   "comments": []
 }
 ---
 At the moment, there are a number of hard-baked assumptions about how URLs are handled on the client side that cause our components to break when hosted within the ScreenNavigator.
-We need to place a layer of indirection between components and the URL space, including how they access query parameters and get/set window.location.
+We need to place a layer of indirection between components and the URL space, including how they access query parameters and get/set window\.location.